Download National Datasets

 Purpose:

-This data represents areas designated within National Forest System Lands, in 38 States, that are eligible for insect and disease treatments under section 602 and 603 of the Healthy Forest Restoration Act.
+This data represents areas designated within National Forest System Lands, in 37 States, that are eligible for insect and disease treatments under section 602 and 603 of the Healthy Forest Restoration Act.
 This is the most current dataset.
-This is the most current dataset, valid as of June 26, 2020.

 Purpose: